 For the exceptionally hot days it’s worthwhile to see if there’s a gym nearby that would give you a reduced rate for just using the showers and changing room.

 Step 2: Equip Yourself

 Biking during the summer months is fairly self explanatory, so I’m going to stick to the winter months here.
-Light layers a windproof shell are your friend while biking in the cold.
+Light layers and a windproof outer shell are your friend while biking in the cold.
 Wool is also a wonderful thing.
-Here’s what I wear as it drops below freezing:
+Here’s what I wear as it drops well below freezing:

 - Smartwool Balaclava